nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/additional-ui-frameworks/nuxeo-android-connector/documentproviders-in-android-connector.md

 LazyUpdatableDocumentsList docList = new LazyUpdatableDocumentsListImpl(getNuxeoSession(), query2, new String[]{"Administrator"}, null, null, 10);
 docList.setName("My Documents");
 docProvider.registerNamedProvider(docList, false);
 ```

 When registering a new provider, you can ask for it to be persisted in the local db.
 The list definition will be saved to the db and the content will be cached.
 This allows the end used to define custom lists of documents that will benefit from cache and offline support.

-When you need to access one of the named lists you can simply ask the `DocumentProvider` :
+When you need to access one of the named lists you can simply ask the `DocumentProvider`:

 ```
 LazyUpdatableDocumentsList documentsList = docProvider.getDocumentsList(providerName, getNuxeoSession());
 ```

 The Nuxeo Connector provides and Android `ListAdapter` so that you can directly bind the document lists to an Android `ListView`.
 (this part will be explained in more details in the next section).

-## Create and Update operations on `LazyDocumentsList`
+## Create and Update operations on LazyDocumentsList

-You can add or edit documents :
+You can add or edit documents:

 ```
 // add a document
 Document newDocument = ...
 documentsList.createDocument(newDocument);